 Fiddle, Suzuki fiddle, Suzuki violin, Suzuki viola

 Alyssa Rodriguez is a classically trained violinist gone fiddle player who holds a degree in Music Composition from Ithaca College.
 She discovered her love of fiddle music in Ithaca’s vibrant Contra dance and Irish music scene, and discovered Ball Folk and other European fiddle music while studying abroad in Vienna, Austria.
 She has studied Irish fiddle with Tim Ball and Scandinavian fiddle with Laurie Hart of Ithaca, NY, and enjoys performing for live dance events.
-She plays a myriad of European fiddle styles, and is passionate about teaching fiddle and about all things radio.
+She plays a myriad of European fiddle styles, and is passionate about teaching fiddle and about all things violin.
 She also studied Suzuki pedagogy with Carrie Reuning-Hummel.

 Fiddle, Suzuki fiddle, Suzuki violin